Terms of Service

 I. ACCOUNT USE

 All users must be 13 years or older to use this Service.
 Accounts and user logins may not be registered via automated methods.
-You may create separate logins for as many users as you like, but sharing of user logins is not permitted.
+You may create separate logins for as many users as you need but sharing of user logins is not permitted.
 You must maintain the security of your account and all user passwords.
 You may not use this Service for any illegal or unauthorized purposes, such as violating third party copyrights.
-You are responsible for your account and all of its users’ activity and posted content.
+You may not use the Direct messaging service for marketing purposes.
+For services that send automatic calls and/or text messages (e.g. appointment reminders), obtain prior documented consent from the consumer as specified in the Telephone Consumer Protection Act (TCPA).
+You are responsible for your account, user activities, and posted content.
+This service is for use only within the United States of America and the US Territories and thus not subject to the European Union General Data Protection Rule (GDPR).

 A valid credit card is required for all paying accounts.
-An upgrade from your free trial to a paying account will end your free trial and you will be billed for your first month or year immediately upon upgrading.
 We will bill you for this Service in advance on a monthly or annual basis respectively which is non-refundable.
-Customer must cancel the account prior to the next billing date in order to avoid billing of the next period’s fee.
-There will be no refunds or credits allowed, including upgrade or downgrade refunds or pro-rated months (i.e., credits for partial service months).
+Customer must cancel the account prior to the next billing date to avoid billing of the next period’s fee.
+There will be no refunds or credits allowed, including upgrade or downgrade refunds or pro-rated months (i.e. credits for partial service months).
 We will not offer a refund because the service was not used.
 Billing discrepancies must be reported within two billing cycles.
 We will charge your credit card for any downgrade in plan level at the new rate upon the start of your next billing cycle.
 We will charge your credit card for any upgrade in plan level at the new rate immediately.

 We reserve the right to modify or discontinue the Service (or any part thereof) with or without notice to you.
 Prices of all Services, including but not limited to monthly subscription plan fees, are subject to change upon 30 days notice from us.
 Such notice will be posted to our website or the Service.
 We are not liable to you or any third party for any modification, price change, suspension or discontinuance of the Service.